History of the Perl Family | by Warren Goldie

-Luis fell in love with her.
-After their short, exhilarating time together, he had to sail back to Cuba.
-The couple commenced a year-long, cross-Atlantic letter-writing courtship in their native language of Hungarian.
+The couple fell in love.
+After their too short, exhilarating time together, he sailed back to Cuba.
+Luis and Estie commenced a year-long, cross-Atlantic letter-writing courtship in their native language of Hungarian.
 When Luis mailed her a marriage proposal, Estie accepted.
 Within a month the adventurous Estie was sailing for Cuba and an unknown destiny.

 The Winds of War

-In Europe, the brutal Goga-Cuza government had seized power in Romania, a regime that not only preached anti-Semitism but made it a state policy.
+In Romania, the brutal Goga-Cuza government had seized power, a regime that not only preached anti-Semitism but made it state policy.
 For the Jews of Transylvania, the tide was turning.

 But war would come too fast.